hieuadoan/hieuadoan.github.io/_pages/private/flan.md

 3. Add salt, sugar (and white chocolate).
 Stir well to dissolve.
 4. Put 4 eggs in a bowl.
 Add vanilla and whisk it very lightly to break up the egg yolks.
 5. Add the warm cream to the egg mixture slowly and stir.
 Filter the mixture with a strainer to remove the undissolved ingredients and egg whites.
 6. Add the final mixture to the cups.
-Put all the cups inside another container and fill will hot water half way to the height of these cups.
+Put all the cups inside another container and fill with hot (not boiling!) water half way to the height of these cups.
 7. Put everything into oven and cook for 1 hour.
-8. Take everything out and let the cups cool to room temperature (~ 1-3 hours).
+8. Take everything out and let the cups cool to room temperature (~ 3 hours).
 Put them into the fridge for at least 8 hours.
 Enjoy!